RoxyWtianhao/mpt-portfolio-optimization/README.md

 ## Acknowledgments and References

 The implementation adapts the standard Markowitz Monte Carlo workflow widely used in open-source Python-finance tutorials.
-It is inspired in particular by Yves Hilpisch's [Python for Finance code repository](https://github.com/yhilpisch/py4fi), which accompanies the O'Reilly book *Python for Finance*.
+It is inspired by Yves Hilpisch's [Python for Finance code repository](https://github.com/yhilpisch/py4fi), which accompanies the O'Reilly book *Python for Finance*.